 Trying Differently Rather Than Harder

-Trying Differently Rather Than Harder is a book is by Diane Malbin, M.S.W.
+Trying Differently Rather Than Harder is a book by Diane Malbin, M.S.W.
 I have had this book since 2016.
-There are times I wish my brain would soak up and retain all the things that I have read.
-This is one of those books that I need to retain about 98% of what it says.
+Sometimes I wish my brain would soak up and retain all the things I have read.
+Trying Differently Rather Than Harder is one of those books that I need to retain about 98% of what it says.

-I do not make those statements lightly and I am fully aware that I will get flack for it.
+I do not make those statements lightly, and I am fully aware that I will get flack for it.
 Frankly, I don’t give a damn about your flack.
-Why you may ask?
-Because I am raising 2 humans that didn’t ask for the cards they were dealt in life.
+Why, you may ask?
+Because I am raising two humans that didn’t ask for the cards they were dealt in life.

 Types of FASD

-There is Fetal Alcohol Spectrum Disorder (what my kids have), Fetal Alcohol Syndrome, Fetal Alcohol Effects, Alcohol-Related Neurodevelopmental Disorder, Alcohol-Related Birth Defects, and Neurobehavioral Disorder Associated with Prenatal Alcohol Exposure.
+There is Fetal Alcohol Spectrum Disorder (what my kids have), Fetal Alcohol Syndrome, Fetal Alcohol Effects, Alcohol-Related Neurodevelopmental Disorder, Alcohol-Related Birth Defects, and Neurobehavioral Disorders Associated with Prenatal Alcohol Exposure.

 This Sweet Girl

 She was genuine in her questions.
-Truly, she thought it was okay.
+Honestly, she thought it was okay.
 I explained to her the problems/issues/medical side of the dangers of drinking.
-She was thoughtful, curious, and asked very appropriate questions.
-Then she smiled and said “You taught me something today.”
-I kindly replied with “remain abstinent and pass the dangers of this onto your friends.”
+She was thoughtful and curious and asked very appropriate questions.
+Then she smiled and said, “You taught me something today.”
+I kindly replied, “remain abstinent and pass this danger onto your friends.”

-So many times, these kids are labeled as ADHD, ADD, OCD, ODD, DMDD, Bipolar, etc. When in reality, they have a form of FASD yet since they don’t have the “classic” facial features, they are misdiagnosed.
+So many times, these kids are labeled as ADHD, ADD, OCD, ODD, DMDD, Bipolar, etc. In reality, they have a form of FASD, yet they are misdiagnosed since they don’t have the “classic” facial features.
 These kids may have been adopted and don’t know the history.
 Sadly, out of shame, a mom doesn’t tell the whole truth about drinking or the father drinking some.

 There is no hard evidence to show how much drinking is too much.
 How scary is that?
-One time can change the course of a child’s (and parent’s) life.
+One time can change a child’s (and parent’s) life.
 These kids are medicated, sometimes heavily, and then we wonder why the meds don’t work.

-Cause ya can’t fix BRAIN DAMAGE.
+Cause you can’t fix BRAIN DAMAGE.
 That’s why!
-See, that pisses me off.
+See, that ticks me off.
 A doctor will medicate for anything.
-You can’t sit still, ADD, here is a pill.
+You can’t sit still, ADD.
+Here is a pill.
 Struggling with depression, here is an anti-depressant.
 Anxiety?
 Here’s a pill.
 Can’t sleep?
 Oh, here’s another pill.
 This cycle is vicious.
-Unless you are trained in knowing the signs or look deeper, if the facial features or history is not there…they overlook the obvious.
+Unless you are trained in knowing the signs or look deeper if the facial features or history is not there, they overlook the obvious.

 Not Here to Shame

 I am not here to shame moms.
-Really, I’m not.
-I want to educate, bring awareness to doctors, schools, and therapists.
-Not gonna lie…due to my EXTREME frustration with one child (and the fact this child was getting violent), I had to send her to another place for several months.
+I’m not.
+I want to educate and bring awareness to doctors, schools, and therapists.
+Not going to lie…due to my EXTREME frustration with one child (and the fact this child was getting violent), I had to send her to another place for several months.

 No Easy Answer

-There is no easy answer to the questions I have, daily.
-I guess the only easy solution is to not drink while pregnant.
-For the love, not while you are breastfeeding, and if you are super extra do NOT put it in a child’s bottle.
+There is no easy answer to the questions I have daily.
+I guess the only easy solution is not to drink while pregnant.
+For the love, not while breastfeeding, and if you are super extra, do NOT put it in a child’s bottle.
 Yes, that is done all too often.

 For now, I will encourage you to pay attention.
-If a behavior is a constant pattern, it is likely not defiance…it is something deeper.
-This book can be geared towards those with neurological deficits, as well, without FASD.
+If a behavior is a constant pattern, it is likely not defiance.
+It is something deeper.
+This book can be geared toward those with neurological deficits and those without FASD.

 There will not always be facial features, be aware of that.
-Kids from hard places that are adopted…learn as much as you can.
+Kids from hard places that are adopted; learn as much as possible.
 I’m not saying do not bring them into your home.
 I am saying, however, to become a student.
 Watch.
 Get them and you into therapy.
-Read, learn, implement what you learn.
+Read, learn, and implement what you know.